 Another challenge is to find out the right fullness of the claims.
 It is common for claimants to forge false documents which can lead to claims that never happened.

-Problem: Property and casualty insurance is one of the most important segments of insurance as it is used heavily by individuals, startups or even enterprises.
-The property and casualty insurance accounts for 48% of all US premiums and is considered significant all across the world.
+Property and casualty insurance is one of the most important segments of insurance as it is used heavily by individuals, startups, or even enterprises.
+This type of insurance accounts for 48% of all US premiums and is considered significant all across the world.
 However, it is also plagued with problems such as data evaluation for claim processing, manual data entry, coordination across parties, and so on.
-The manual data entry also leads to errors which later result in the loss for any of the parties depending on the type of error occurred.
+The manual data entry also leads to errors which later result in the loss for any of the parties depending on the type of error that occurred.

 The key here is smart contracts as it offers the required functionality of changing paper contracts into programmable code.
 The smart contracts, in turn, can be then automatically executed by taking in all the information and then executing it accordingly.
 The liabilities can also be calculated using smart contracts which then can be paid out to all the participants.